Cheap and Free Parking in Brisbane CBD

 - Park around Sydney Street in New Farm and take a ferry to the city

 - Park in the side streets in West End and take a CityGlider bus into the city

 Street parking can often work out cheaper than using a car park, but spots can be a challenge to find in the city.
 Parking in the Brisbane Central Traffic Area is permitted for a maximum of two hours in unsigned streets, unless there are signs or parking meters stating otherwise.

-Where there are meters, prices are usually per hour according to zone (e.g. $1.60/hour in Zone 2).
-There is also a fee capping system whereby there are maximum charges for spots that allow more than four hours of parking (e.g. Zone 1 is capped at $10 weekdays and $6 weekends).
-For full details of the parking meters and rates in Brisbane, visit brisbane.qld.gov.au.
+Where there are meters, prices are usually per hour according to zones.
+There is also a fee capping system whereby there are maximum charges for spots that allow more than four hours of parking.
+For full details of parking meters and rates in Brisbane, visit brisbane.qld.gov.au

-To download a Parking in Brisbane Guide you can find a PDF version and a Word version here, along with other useful links and resources, including parking permits, parking rules and more.
+You can download a Parking in Brisbane Guide here.
+Here you will also find other useful links and resources, including parking permits, parking rules and more.